Ford Windstar manual. 1998–2003, (P/N OBD II 8/2000 edition)

 Ford Manual Features & Content Preview

-- Contains 51 technical wiring and diagnostic signal illustrations plus 21 specialized data tables for sensor and monitor calibration
+- Calibration Data: Features 21 specialized data tables for rapid sensor and monitor verification.

-- This 2001 edition documents the transition to 150-terminal PCM units and advanced PTEC controller strategy for the Blackwood and Explorer variants
+- System Updates: Details the transition to 150-terminal PCM units and the advanced PTEC controller strategy.

 Diagnostic and Control System Walkthrough